-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City and County of San Francisco (the "City") in connection with the issuance of its \$120,000,000 aggregate principal amount of City and County of San Francisco General Obligation Bonds, consisting of \$40,000,000 aggregate principal amount of General Obligation Bonds (Laguna Honda Hospital, 1999) Series 2005B (the "Series 2005B Bonds"), \$40,000,000 aggregate principal amount of General Obligation Bonds (Laguna Honda Hospital, 1999) Series 2005B (the "Series 2005B Bonds"), \$40,000,000 aggregate principal amount of General Obligation Bonds (Laguna Honda Hospital, 1999) Series 2005C (the "Series 2005C Bonds"), and \$40,000,000 aggregate principal amount of General Obligation Bonds (Laguna Honda Hospital, 1999) Series 2005D (the "Series 2005D Bonds" and, together with the Series 2005B Bonds and the Series 2005C Bonds, collectively, the "Bonds").
-The Bonds are issued pursuant to Resolution No. 66-04, adopted by the Board of Supervisors of the City (the "Board") on February 2, 2004, and approved by the Mayor of the City (the "Mayor") on February 12, 2004 (the "Resolution"), and pursuant to a Master Trust Agreement, dated as of April 1, 2005 (as in effect and as supplemented from time to time, the "Trust Agreement"), between the City and Deutsche Bank National Trust Company, as trustee.
-The Bonds are issued pursuant to the Government Code of the State of California and the Charter of the City.
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City and County of San Francisco (the "City") in connection with the issuance of its \$69,000,000 aggregate principal amount of City and County of San Francisco General Obligation Bonds (Laguna Honda Hospital, 1999) Series 2005I (the "Bonds").
+The Bonds are issued pursuant to (i) Ordinance No. 24-04 adopted by the Board of Supervisors of the City (the "Board") on February 10, 2004, and approved by the Mayor of the City (the "Mayor") on February 19, 2004 (the "Ordinance"), (ii) Resolution No. 585-05 adopted by the Board on August 9, 2005, and approved by the Mayor on August 12, 2005 (the "Resolution"), (iii) the Charter of the City and (iv) Constitution of the State of California.
+The Ordinance and the Resolution are collectively referred to herein as the "Resolution."
 The City covenants and agrees as follows: